Dental Preceptorships

 Dress Code:

--Preceptees are responsible for purchasing their own scrubs from a list provided at time of orientation by program director.
+-Preceptees are responsible for purchasing their own scrubs from a list provided at the time of orientation by program director.

 -All enrolled preceptees need to wear ceil blue scrubs top and bottom.

--All footwear must always be closed toe.
+-All footwear must always be closed-toe.

 Certificate: